 Expats moving to Utrecht will be pleased by the schooling options on offer and find that the education system in the Netherlands is of a high standard.

 Public schools in Utrecht

-Government-funded schools are free to all children aged between four and 16, with subsidised fees being applicable for the last two years of school.
+Government-funded schools are free to all children between four and 16 years old, and subsidised fees are applicable for the last two years of school.